 For those that need to store more information, it will still be cheaper to buy large capacity hard disks, but for the medium-term, in think that the low cost per gigabyte seen recently will be a thing of the past.

-There will still be requirements for large slabs of especially for those hosted solutions.
-Perhaps we'll see the large swathes of “spare” storage in Google's gmail become more reduced until production capacity can be returned.
+There will still be requirements for large slabs of storage especially for those cloud hosted solutions.
+Perhaps we’ll see the large swathes of “spare” storage in Google’s gmail become more reduced until production capacity can be returned.

-But isn't the only place where hard disks are produced, so perhaps Samsung will take advantage of the situation that Seagate and Western Digital face.
+But Thailand isn’t the only place where hard disks are produced, so perhaps Samsung will take advantage of the situation that Seagate and Western Digital face.